documentcloud/documentcloud/app/views/help/api.markdown

 ## DELETE /api/documents/[id].json

-Delete a document from DocumentCloud.
+Delete a document from sourceAFRICA.
 You must be authenticated as the owner of the document for this method to work.

 ### Tips